Resources for Writers

 The Writers Studio has been around for twenty years and has in-person classes in New York and San Francisco plus online classes.
 Some people swear by it, but others say that the exercises, which are good, take all your writing time.
 Certainly worth looking into.

-I teach at NYU's School of Continuing and Professional Studies Center for Writing and Speech and it has a full range of courses that range from basic creative writing to advanced poetry, nonfiction and fiction.
+I teach at NYU's School of Professional Studies Center for Writing and Speech and it has a full range of courses that range from basic creative writing to advanced poetry, nonfiction and fiction.
 Very complete and solid.
-The New School (also in New York City) offers a similar panoply of classes, as do Columbia University and other universities and colleges.
+The New School (also in New York City) offers a similar panoply of classes, as do other universities and colleges.

 Gotham Writers' Workshop offers both online writing classes and in person classes.
 They run a tremendous number of sections, and, like the Writers Studio, some people swear by them and others find the classes unmemorable.
 This probably has to do with which teacher you get.
 They have several levels for most classes and pretty strict rules about how their classes are run, including what they call "The Booth," which is a technique that requires the writer to listen and not defend his or her writing.
 Many teachers do the same thing informally in their classes, calling it listening to what people have to say.

-Also consider Mediabistro, which has a full and interstsing list.
+Also consider Mediabistro, which has a full and interesting list.

 My online courses are usually short, and I run them irregularly-- often in the summer or in January.